lavanyanigam/VLG-Blog/blog.md

 ![](images_blog/clip_arch.png)

 In an LDM, the text prompt conditions the image generation.
-But we can't input text directly into a neural networks; they understand the math in matrices, not English in alphabets.
+But we can't input raw text directly into a neural networks; they understand the math, not English.

 This is where the **CLIP (Contrastive Language-Image Pre-training)** text encoder comes in.
 It converts human prompts like "a boy holding a coffee cup" into mathematical text embeddings of the same input size as of the noisy starting image inside the U-Net (discussed below).
 These embeddings get fed into the U-Net to guide the generation process.